As an administrator, you can configure AODocs to receive emails from library contributors and transform these emails

 - Conversion options: You can configure how the files attached to an email will be converted when imported into AODocs.
 There are three conversion modes:

-- No conversion (default) means that attachments are left untouched.
+- No conversion (default): attachments are left untouched.
 If the email has a Microsoft Word file attached to it, the Microsoft Word file will be attached to the AODocs document.

-Convert files to Google Docs format means that attachments are converted to a Google Doc format (Docs, Sheet or Slide) if possible.
+Convert files to Google Docs format: attachments are converted to a Google Doc format (Docs, Sheet or Slide) if possible.
 If the email has a Microsoft Word file attached to it, the file will first be converted into a Google Docs, and the Google Docs will be attached to the AODocs document.

 These file types can be converted to Google Docs, Sheets, and Slides:

 - Google documents: .doc (if newer than Microsoft® Office 95), .docx, .docm .dot, .dotx, .dotm, .html, plain text (.txt), .rtf, .odt